 The boring background

-I graduated from a Big 10 university with a degree in Business Management majoring in Marketing.
-I attended as an out of state student.
-I knew I wanted to continue in the marketing field, so I got a job as a marketing analyst including launching direct mail campaigns for a Fortune 50 company.
+I graduated from a Big 10 university as an out of state student.
 I took out both federal student loans and private student loans for all 4 years of college.
+I knew I wanted to continue in the marketing field, so I got a job as a marketing analyst including launching direct mail campaigns for a big company.

 Now the Homer Simpson moments

-During high school I knew I wanted to go to a university with an undergraduate program that had a good marketing program.
+During high school I knew I wanted to go to a university with a good undergraduate marketing program.
 What I did not consider were the costs.
 Rather than applying for scholarships, I used that precious time to…I do not even know what.
 I just figured with loans, I can get through college.

 If I had to do it all over again with the same intentions of going to a university for marketing, then I do a lot more thinking…